What's the Difference Between DDP and DAP Incoterms?

 • You have complete financial transparency.
 With DDP services, the final tally is known immediately when the customer places an order.
 This makes receiving cargo much more accessible for importers as they don't need to worry about receiving any unexpected costs.

 • The customer can be completely hands-off.
 In a DDP shipping agreement, the buyer's goods arrive directly at their door without them needing to worry about customs complications or any other shipping requirements.
 This can be a great way to draw additional business.
+Placing maximum responsibility on the seller is generally what happens with online ecommerce orders and is better service.

 Advantages of DAP